 |This beauty doesn’t take chances with her perfect complexion when it comes to products.|

-Start with a formula that is geared to your skin type.
+When shopping for new foundation, start with a formula that is geared to your skin type.
 Naturally, you’ll want one capable of doing more for your complexion just than evening out your skin tone or hiding flaws.
 Therefore, when shopping you may want to check those foundations for the advantages of extra skin care benefits before purchasing.

 The number one thing that is essential is a foundation with SPF of at least 15, but optimally SPF 30 or higher.